 What to do if your ex ignores the divorce papers?

 When a marriage hits the buffers, ideally both husband and wife will agree to get divorced.

 However, many divorces are contested by one party which makes the whole process more difficult and leads to protracted negotiations.

 What can make things even more tricky is if one spouse refuses to engage at all and ignores the divorce papers.
 So what can be done in this scenario?

 What are my options if my ex does not acknowledge the divorce papers?

 One of the first major steps in getting a divorce is for one divorcing party to complete a matrimonial order (formerly called a divorce petition) which essentially comprises the divorce application to court.

-Once the application has been submitted and approved, the court will send a copy to the other spouse along with an ‘acknowledgement of service’ form.
+Once the application has been submitted and approved, the court will send a copy to the other spouse along with an ‘acknowledgment of service’ form.

 They must respond to this form within 8 days – either agreeing with the divorce or contesting it (or objecting to any costs).